AntonV0/tsunami-coffee/README.md

 ## Project #18 from Codecademy's Full Stack Engineer Career Path
 ### By Anton Vlasenko (AntonV0)
 ## Project Outline
-The aim of this project is to make the Tsunami coffee website be responsive on different screen sizes.
+The aim of this project is to make the Tsunami Coffee website be responsive on different screen sizes.
 ## What I Learned
   - The @media CSS rule for styling various screen sizes
   - Using em and rem CSS units for text